Prof Crispin Miller - Computational Biology

 A major aspect of our work is the use of cancer ‘omics data generated by large-scale tumour sequencing projects.
 These datasets are large enough to use machine learning algorithms that seek to correlate patterns with phenotype.
 This is allowing us to explore aspects of tumour evolution, and to ask how the regulatory systems that control gene expression are perturbed in tumour cells.

 Our group is particularly interested in the regulatory pathways that act downstream of transcription, including the processes that govern how alternative splicing is coordinated across different pathways.
-We are looking to recruit a PhD student to build mathematical models that integrate pulse-chase data in order to characterise how the production, processing and degradation of transcripts and proteins are systematically modulated according to condition.
-Please email C.Miller@beatson.gla.ac.uk if you are keen to find out more.
-Other projects in the group are interested in uncovering novel regulatory sequences within the genome, and in making use of comparative genomics to help interpret the genome rearrangements that occur in tumour cells.
+Other projects in the group focus on uncovering novel regulatory sequences within the genome, and in making use of comparative genomics to help interpret the genome rearrangements that occur in tumour cells.

 Education and qualifications